mmlacak/crochess/docs/source/libcc/ccpath.rst

     Function returns if a parent of a given path node is to be applied when constructing complete path.

-    Parents linked via :c:member:`fork` to a given path node are included in complete path, those linked via :c:member:`alt` are replaced by some later parent, or root node.
+    Parents linked via :c:member:`CcPathNode.fork` to a given path node are included in complete path, those linked via :c:member:`CcPathNode.alt` are replaced by some later parent, or root node.

     :param path_node: A path node.
     :returns: One of :c:enum:`CcMaybeBoolEnum` values: